 Paper Love: Held Together by Folds, Glue, and Softness

-A meditation on paper as memory and meaning… from scrapbooks and cranes to golden trees and waterfalls, exploring how handmade art holds love.
+From scrapbooks and cranes to golden trees and waterfalls, this is a meditation on how handmade art holds love.

 The Symbolism of Paper